AdobeDocs/experience-platform.de-DE/help/ingestion/streaming-ingestion/api.md

 ---
 keywords: Experience Platform;home;popular topics
 solution: Experience Platform
-title: Entwicklerhandbuch zu Adobe Experience Platform Streaming
+title: Entwicklerhandbuch zur Streaming-Erfassung in Adobe Experience Platform
 topic: developer guide
 translation-type: tm+mt
-source-git-commit: 54fea3a25d72c2950c5fce6ee1a71b6a61454383
+source-git-commit: 73a492ba887ddfe651e0a29aac376d82a7a1dcc4
 workflow-type: tm+mt
-source-wordcount: '26'
+source-wordcount: '24'
-ht-degree: 0%
+ht-degree: 45%

 ---

 # Entwicklerhandbuch zur Streaming-Erfassung

-Aufgrund von Aktualisierungen mit der Flussdienst-API ist dieses Dokument möglicherweise nicht vorhanden.
+This document may not exist, due to updates with ingestion with the [!DNL Flow Service] API.